Amy Bowtell

 Amy Bowtell (born 16 September 1993) is a former tennis player and former Irish number one.
 Her highest WTA singles ranking is No. 381.
 Bowtell won ten professional titles, five singles and five doubles titles on the ITF Women's Circuit.
 She has been a member of Ireland Fed Cup team since 2009.

 Personal life

-Bowtell grew up playing in Greystones Lawn Tennis Club in Co.
-Wicklow.
+Bowtell grew up playing in Greystones Lawn Tennis Club in County Wicklow.
 Bowtell is currently coached by Garry Cahill.

 Career highlights

 To date, Amy has reached seven ITF finals in singles, her first being a $10k tournament held in Chiswick, England on 1 August 2010.
 In the final, Amy lost to Tara Moore 3–6, 4–6.
 On 19 February 2012, she won her first ITF title, winning a $10k tournament held in Tallinn, Estonia against Polina Vinogradova 7–6, 6–4.
 She won her second title in April 2014, winning another $10,000 tournament, this time in Sharm El Sheikh, Egypt.